cfromknecht/certcoin/README.md

 # certcoin
-A Completely Decentralized PKI with Identity Retention
+A Decentralized PKI for Highly-Available Hierarchical Identities